Rahul is an app enthusiast who loves scouring the web for alternatives to popular apps and websites. Monopoly mustn't prevail!

 - Work remotely from anywhere

 - High competition, difficult to get first clients

 Freelancer is an industry titan among online gig marketplaces, connecting more than 57 million users from 247 countries around the world.
 It is a leading jobs marketplace by the number of registered users as well as jobs posted, reporting over 20 million job postings in 2020.

-While it is free to register and start both as a freelancer or employer, the website charges varied amounts to keep using its platforms.
-As a freelancer, you must buy one of the 4-tiered membership plans going for between $4.95 per month for the basic plan and a premier plan at $59.95 per month.
+While it is free to register and start both as a freelancer and employer, the website charges varied amounts to keep using its platforms.
+As a freelancer, you must buy one of the four-tiered membership plans going for between $4.95 per month for the basic plan and a premier plan at $59.95 per month.

 These plans come with Freelancer Bids that allow users to bid for projects.
 Further, the platform charges a $5 commission fee for every project invoice below $50 and a flat 10% project fee for invoices larger than $50.

 Freelancer allows cross-user payments in the form of direct payments as well as project milestones, with the platform offering a dispute resolution mechanism to address conflicts.
 However, research shows this mechanism is highly skewed for employers than freelancers.